Dositej Vasić

-Biography
+Life

 Dragutin Vasić was born on 5 December 1887 in Belgrade.
 He graduated and acquired the master's degree in 1904 at the Kiev Theological Academy.
-After that, he finished philosophy at the universities of Berlin and Leipzig.
+After that, he graduated philosophy at the universities of Berlin and Leipzig.

 The Holy Synod of the Serbian Orthodox Church elected him the bishop of Niš in May 1913.
-During the Great War he did not want to leave Niš, so the enemy found him in his residence and interned him as a prisoner of war.
-Immediately after that, 150 priests were brutally slaughtered.
-He returned from the internment camp to his Eparchy in 1918.
+During the World War I, he did not want to leave Niš, so the enemy found him in his residence and interned him as a prisoner of war.
+Immediately after that, 150 priests were brutally slaughtered by the Bulgarian occupying authorities.
+He returned from the internment camp to his eparchy in 1918.
 He was Bishop of Transcarpathia and vice-president of the Holy Synod and took part in the negotiations with the Patriarchate of Constantinople about the re-establishment of the Serbian Patriarchate in 1920.
-Upon the establishment of Zagreb Bishopric, the bishop-martyr Dositej was ordained its first metropolitan.
+Upon the establishment of the Metropolitanate of Zagreb, the bishop Dositej was ordained its first metropolitan.

 He died on 13 January 1945 as a consequence of the brutal torture he had suffered in Zagreb prison, in which Roman Catholic nuns participated as well.
-He was buried in the churchyard of the Serbian Orthodox Monastery of the Presentation of the Blessed Virgin in Belgrade or Manastir Vavedenja Presvete Bogorodice in Belgrade.
+He was buried in the churchyard of the Vavedenje Monastery in Belgrade.